Dustyroom/flat-kit-doc/index.md

 Once you do it, the Asset and Forward Renderer are created.

-Please, refer to the chapter ['Quick start.
+Please refer to the chapter ['Quick start.
 Beginning to work with Flat Kit'](index.md#2-quick-start-beginning-to-work-with-flat-kit) in the beginning of this manual for more important information about setting up Flat Kit and using URP Pipeline Asset files.

 The last step of the installation shown in the video in a chapter ['Quick start.
 Beginning to work with Flat Kit'](index.md#2-quick-start-beginning-to-work-with-flat-kit) was pressing _Configure for URP_ button in a _[Readme]_ file that came with Flat Kit.
 This automatic step replaces two manual steps of setting up Flat Kit in Universal RP:
 - **Manual Step 1.** Navigate to _Project Settings_ -> _Graphics_ and insert **[FlatKit] Example Settings URP** file into _Scriptable Rendering Pipeline Setting_ field.
 If you are using your settings file instead, please make sure to have _Opaque texture_ and _Depth texture_ checkboxes on, which can be found on Inspector tab when you select that URP settings file.
 ![Flat Kit import instructions - Step 5](FlatKit_Manual_Images/manual_import_instructions_6.png)

-- **Manual Step 2.** Please, do this in _Quality_ tab's _Rendering_ field as well.
+- **Manual Step 2.** Please do this in _Quality_ tab's _Rendering_ field as well.
 This Example Settings file comes with Flat Kit — select **[FlatKit] Example Settings URP** file.
 Do it for all Quality levels.
 ![Flat Kit import instructions - Step 6](FlatKit_Manual_Images/manual_import_instructions_7.png)

 Here's a video showing setting it up.